Phonon limit to simultaneous near-unity efficiency and indistinguishability in semiconductor single photon sources: Results

-In this work we demonstrate that this reasoning fails when one considers the coupling of the QD to its solid-state lattice at a microscopic level.
-We show that even in an idealised scenario, in which all other sources of noise are suppressed, the unavoidable coupling to phonons means neither waveguide nor cavity based sources can simultaneously reach near-unity indistinguishability and efficiency through Purcell enhancement alone.
-In contrast to simply introducing a Markovian dephasing rate, exciton--phonon coupling in the QD causes the lattice to adopt different configurations depending on whether the QD is in its ground or excited state [see Fig.~({\ref{FCFactorDiagram}})].
-As such, an excited to ground state transition accompanied by photon emission into the zero phonon line (ZPL) has a probability which scales as the square of the Frank--Condon factor $B< 1$, corresponding to the overlap of the two lattice configurations.
+In contrast to simply introducing a Markovian dephasing rate, exciton--phonon coupling in the QD causes the lattice to adopt different configurations depending on whether the QD is in its ground or excited state [see Fig.~1].
+As such, an excited to ground state transition accompanied by photon emission into the zero phonon line (ZPL) has a probability which scales as the square of the Franck--Condon factor $B< 1$, corresponding to the overlap of the two lattice configurations.
 The remaining emission events also scatter phonons in the process, resulting in emission of distinguishable photons, and a phonon sideband (SB) in the spectrum which must be removed.
 Due to the broadband nature of the Purcell enhancement in waveguides, the SB can only be removed by filtering.
 This necessarily sacrifices efficiency, resulting in a simple trade-off between indistinguishability and efficiency.
-For an emitter embedded in a moderate to high Q-cavity the phonon sideband can be naturally suppressed, though in this case the efficiency becomes $\eta=B^2 F_P /(B^2 F_P+1)$, showing that removal of the sideband reduces the expected efficiency through the Frank--Condon factor.
+For an emitter embedded in a moderate to high Q-cavity the phonon sideband can be naturally suppressed, though in this case the efficiency becomes $\eta=B^2 F_P /(B^2 F_P+1)$, showing that removal of the sideband reduces the expected efficiency through the Franck--Condon factor.
 This can in part be compensated by increasing the Purcell enhancement, though not indefinitely, as both the efficiency and indistinguishability drop when the strong coupling regime is reached.
 Based on a rigorous non-Markovian phonon theory, we derive analytic results quantifying the performance of single-photon sources for different architectures and in different regimes of operation.